 - Large MMT airborne survey completed in 2019 resulting in numerous copper-gold-molybdenum porphyry targets

-- Target generation work is ongoing, with an initial drill program to commence in July 2020
+- Target generation work and drilling are ongoing, with the initial drill program started in July 2020